Standards and Policies

 This guideline provides a catalog of security and privacy controls for federal information systems and organizations and a process for selecting controls to protect organizational operations, assets, individuals, other organizations, and the Nation from a diverse set of threats.

 This guideline provides a set of procedures for conducting assessments of security controls and privacy controls employed within federal information systems and organizations.
-The assessment procedures, executed at various phases of the system development life cycle, are consistent with the security and privacy controls in NIST SP 800-53, Revision 4.
+The assessment procedures, executed at various phases of the system development life cycle, are consistent with the security and privacy controls in NIST Special Publication 800-53, Revision 5.

 NIST SP 800-157: Guidelines for Derived PIV Credentials (PDF, December 2014)